top of page

 2V7A1482_1.jpg

-Launching at the Curragh Races, Sunday 15 March 2026
+Launched at the Curragh Races, Sunday 15 March 2026

 Delivered through a national collaboration between Mental Health Matters, An Post, and leading national mental health charities, Year Three continues to expand the reach, depth, and impact of this inclusive mental health initiative.